OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 Can't connect to App.
 Have you connected the device?
 ```

-Once Fridump is working, you need to get the Name of the app you want to dump, which can be done by using `frida-ps`.
-Afterwards you just specify the app name in fridump.
+Once Fridump is working, you need the name of the app you want to dump, which you can get with `frida-ps`.
+Afterwards, specify the app name in Fridump.

 ```
 ➜  fridump git:(master) ✗ frida-ps -U